Crown Lengthening in Mission Viejo

 Exposing decay under the gum line

 Sometimes a cavity will form partially or completely below the gum line.
-In this case, Dr. Setya or Dr. Hirst will lengthen the natural crown so the cavity is exposed and can be effectively treated.
+In this case, Dr. Setya, Dr. Hirst, or Dr. Bergman will lengthen the natural crown so the cavity is exposed and can be effectively treated.

 Tooth exposure for orthodontics